jboss-fuse/quickstarts/fabric/sap-qidoclist-destination-fabric/README.md

 		fabric:container-connect mychild

 9. In the `mychild` container's JBoss Fuse console, run `log:tail` to monitor the container's log.
-10. Copy the idoc list files (`src/data/idoclist?.xml`) in the project to the input directory (`instances/mychild/work/sap-qidoclist-destination-fabric/input`) of the quick start route.
-11. In the container's log observe the documents sent to the endpoint.
+10. In the container's log observe the documents sent to the endpoint.
-12. Execute the queued IDocs waiting in the inbound queue `QUICKSTARTQUEUE`.
+11. Execute the queued IDocs waiting in the inbound queue `QUICKSTARTQUEUE`.
 Using the SAP GUI, run transaction `SMQ2`, the Inbound Queue qRFC Monitor:
     a.
 Select the `QUICKSTARTQUEUE` queue.
     b.
 Display the queue contents (Edit > Display Selection).
     c.
 Select the entry for your Client connection and activate the queue (Edit > Activate).
-13. Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
+12. Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
-14. Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.
+13. Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.

 Stopping and Uninstalling the Quickstart
 ----------------------------------------